How to Use an Aquarium Air Pump (and Make It Quieter)

 - Clean the aquarium device or decor attached to your air pump because it may have gotten clogged from debris or algae growth.

-- Consider replacing your air pump with a quieter, smaller one – like the USB nano air pump.
+- Consider replacing your air pump with a quieter, smaller one or a model that has an adjustable air flow.

 - If the bubbling noise is too loud, try adding an air stone to the aquarium device, if possible.
 The air stone makes smaller bubbles, which do not make as much noise when they pop at the surface.
 For example, see our article on how to install an air stone in a sponge filter.